Rewards for Justice Program: History

 After the September 11 attacks, the list of wanted terrorists increased dramatically, and rewards were also increased, as part of the U.S. efforts to capture al-Qaeda leadership.
 However, the plan has been largely ineffective against Islamic terrorists.
 The largest reward offered was $25 million for the leader of al-Qaeda, Osama bin Laden, and his deputy, Ayman al-Zawahiri, which had "attracted hundreds of anonymous calls but no reliable leads."
 Osama bin Laden was shot and killed inside a private residential compound in Abbottabad, Pakistan, by members of the United States Naval Special Warfare Development Group and Central Intelligence Agency operatives in a covert operation on May 2, 2011.
 Robert A. Hartung, Assistant Director of Diplomatic Security's Threat Investigations and Analysis Directorate, announced on September 2, 2010 that the U.S. Department of State's Rewards for Justice program is offering rewards of up to $5 million each for information that leads law enforcement or security forces to Hakimullah Mehsud and Wali ur Rehman.
 Former U.S. secretary of state Hillary Clinton presented a list of "the five most wanted terrorists" to Pakistan; the list included Ayman al-Zawahiri, Mohammed Omar, Ilyas Kashmiri, Atiyah Abd al-Rahman and Sirajuddin Haqqani.
 Each of these five had bounties issued against them by the program; however, Kashmiri, who US Intelligence officials said they were 99% sure was killed in an airstrike in South Waziristan on June 3, 2011, was removed from the list.
 Rahman was killed in an airstrike in North Waziristan in August 2011.
 Omar died of tuberculosis in Karachi, Pakistan, in April 2013.
 Al-Zawahiri was killed in a drone strike in Kabul, Afghanistan, in July 2022.

+Redacted Rewards for Justice poster for Abu Mohammad al-Julani, now known as Ahmed al-Sharaa, with the photographic portrait removed due to copyright concerns.

+On 10 May 2017, the Rewards for Justice program announced a $10 million reward for information leading to the identification or location of Abu Mohammad al-Julani, now known as Ahmed al-Sharaa, the president of Syria, who was identified by the program as the leader of the al-Nusra Front.
+The Rewards for Justice program described this as the first reward offer for a leader of the al-Nusra Front, the Syrian branch of al-Qaeda.
+In December 2024, following the fall of the Assad regime, the United States rescinded a seven-year-old $10 million Rewards for Justice bounty for information leading to al-Sharaa's capture after he met with a U.S. delegation—the first formal U.S. diplomatic presence in Syria in more than a decade—with U.S. Assistant Secretary of State for Near Eastern Affairs Barbara A. Leaf stating that the decision was made to initiate dialogue with Hay'at Tahrir al-Sham(HTS) and noting that, during discussions in Damascus, al-Sharaa committed to preventing ISIS and other terrorist groups from operating within Syria.